dsgreen/html-base/README.md

-# project-boilerplate
+# html-base
-A basic Bootstrap boilerplate with Sass.
+A basic boilerplate with Sass.